dwollmarker01/CLOUD/Documentation.md

 Terminoglogy:
 Secure by Design means that security is a core business case during the development of a software product.
 During the design phase the exploitable flaws should already be decreased to create a trustworthy envrionment for the customer.
+If possible Multi-Factor-Authentication and Single-Sign-On should be in place.